jacobaustin123/Coral/README.md

 gcd(x, y)
 ```

-Coral supports Python 3.7 style type annotations which allow it to further
+Coral supports Python 3.7 style type annotations which allow it to further type-infer ambiguous code segments for additional optimization and compile-time error checking.

 ## Installation

 The Coral language is written in OCaml and compiles target programs to LLVM IR.
 To build the language with OCaml and ocaml-llvm already installed, run: